jastore/cli/README.md

 ## `jastore resource:get RESOURCE`

-print details about a resource
+Display details about a resource

 ```
 USAGE